bkp7/mdprepare/README.md

 ## THIS UTILITY IS UNDER CONSTRUCTION AND NOT READY FOR USE YET

 ## Introduction
 Allows anything that can be obtained at the command line to be inserted into a markdown document.
-Including a whole file, a file extract or true program output.
+Including a whole file, a file extract or any program output via stdout.

 This is useful if you wish to reuse documents located separately, or wish to insert data/code samples which have been subjected to tests and can therefore be guaranteed to be up to date in your documentation.